-One dead, four injured in stabbings at notorious jail in Atlanta that’s under federal investigation
+One dead, four injured in stabbings at notorious Atlanta jail that’s under federal investigation

 The Fulton County Jail is where former President Donald Trump and 18 others indicted along with him surrendered last week for booking on charges related to an alleged illegal scheme to overturn the results of the 2020 election in Georgia.

-Samuel Lawrence, 34, Sept.
+Samuel Lawrence, 34, died Sept.
 26 at Grady Memorial Hospital after he was found unresponsive in his cell at the jail.
 The other three people who died in the last month include 66-year-old Alexander Hawkins, 34-year-old Christopher Smith and 40-year-old Montay Stinson.

 Lashawn Thompson, 35, died last September in a bedbug-infested cell in the Fulton County Jail’s psychiatric wing.
 An independent autopsy done at his family’s request found he died from severe neglect.
 His family has since reached a settlement with the county.